jakesnake2215/MatchStats/README.md

      - How to View all Matches (History Tab?)
   - Further Research
      - Greater Usage of Excel Files from Python Scripting
+       - Create Functions for excel files to improve readability
      - Changes in the system of 'Stats' excel sheet